 The Department of Fish and Wildlife's Natural Heritage & Endangered Species Program (NHESP) has certified 14 vernal pools and has identified another 32 as 'potential vernal pools.'

-Shutesbury has 42 miles of roads, of which 31 miles are Town-maintained: 15 miles of paved roads and 16 miles of unpaved (gravel) roads.
-A number of roads, especially around Lake Wyola, are private gravel roads
+Shutesbury has 42 miles of roads, of which 31 miles are maintained by the Town: 15 miles of paved roads and 16 miles of unpaved (gravel) roads.
+A number of gravel roads, especially around Lake Wyola, are private roads.